temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 ./gradlew build
 ```

-If your build was succesful you should see the following output
+You will see output similar to this if your build was successful:

 ```command
 BUILD SUCCESSFUL in 2s